death-inspires-me/11339613_DCIT_205/README.md

 Finally, to create a smoother and more unique feel, most sections with outlines are given rounded corners using the border-radius: 8px; property.

-4. The footer
+4. THE FOOTER

 The footer section which is at the bottom of every page and forms the entirety of the help and support page created using the <footer> tag.
 It is styled the same as the main sections.

 However, it consists of unordered lists (<ul>) of links to various helpful sites placed side by side.

-Other Important Information
+OTHER IMPORTANT INFO:

 •	The PDF files embedded in the home page and on the timetables page are done using the <object> tag with a data attribute giving the source for the file and a type attribute describing the type of file as application/pdf.